pbmundas/library/_posts/2025-07-21-teaching-you-threat-hunting.md

 ---
 layout: default
 title: Starting with hunt
-category: Threat Hunting  # This becomes a main topic in sidebar
+category: Threat-Hunting  # This becomes a main topic in sidebar
 ---

 ### How I'd Teach You Threat Hunting